clhenrick/scriptographer_scripts/README.md

 The scripts in the scripts_working folder do the following:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+  -copySelectedLayer.js
+     duplicates a selected layer in the document, renames the duplicate layer,
+     moves the duplicate layer below the original, and hides the original layer.

   -pathTextToPointText.js
      takes a selected text on a path and makes it point text.
 Ignores path text with handles so that
      path text that truly needs to be on a path stays on a path.